wbond/package_control_channel/.github/PULL_REQUEST_TEMPLATE.md

 You can speed up the process
 by [running some tests locally](https://packagecontrol.io/docs/submitting_a_package#Step_7).

-You can trigger @packagecontrol-bot to re-evaluate your pull request by pushing a commit or closing and reopening your pull request.
+You can request a review from @packagecontrol-bot to manually trigger an automated review if you don't need to push a new commit.
 Do **NOT** open a new pull request!

 In general, make sure you: